Naviid24/project-1/README.md

 -   #### First Time Visitor Goals

-    1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the club.
+    + As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the club.

-        1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
+        - Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-        2. The hero image has a clear and readable cover text to show what the website is about.
+        - The hero image has a clear and readable cover text to show what the website is about.
-        3. The user can scroll down, to learn more about the club.
+        - The user can scroll down, to learn more about the club.

-    2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.
+    + As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.

-        1. The site has been designed to four pages and clearly in each page the user can find needed informatiion and see all content easily.
+        - The site has been designed to four pages and clearly in each page the user can find needed informatiion and see all content easily.
-        2. At the bottom of the first 3 pages there are social media icons with links to ensure the user always has somewhere to go and see more about the club and doesn't feel trapped.
+        - At the bottom of the first 3 pages there are social media icons with links to ensure the user always has somewhere to go and see more about the club and doesn't feel trapped.
-        3. On the Signup Page, after a form response is submitted, the page will show the user their form has been submited successfully.
+        - On the Signup Page, after a form response is submitted, the page will show the user their form has been submited successfully.

-    3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
+    + As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
 I also want to locate their social media links to see their following on social media to determine how trusted and known they are.
-        1. Once the new visitor has read the About Us, they will notice the Why We are Loved So Much section.
+        - Once the new visitor has read the About Us, they will notice the Why We are Loved So Much section.
-        2. The user can also scroll to the bottom of any page on the site to locate social media links in the footer.
+        - The user can also scroll to the bottom of any page on the site to locate social media links in the footer.

-    4.As a First Time Visitor, I want to see where are they based and what is their address and their phone number.
+    + As a First Time Visitor, I want to see where are they based and what is their address and their phone number.
-        1. User can see contact information in the first page of the site with a background color to ensure they are very clear to see and readable.
+        - User can see contact information in the first page of the site with a background color to ensure they are very clear to see and readable.
-        2. User can find us on our social media links and see our address there too.
+        - User can find us on our social media links and see our address there too.
-    5.As a First Time Visitor, I want to have access to a gallery to see where they have been so far and what places they have visited.
+    + As a First Time Visitor, I want to have access to a gallery to see where they have been so far and what places they have visited.
-        1. Use can navigate to the Gallery page to see many photos from different locations and tours the club has done before.
+        - Use can navigate to the Gallery page to see many photos from different locations and tours the club has done before.
-        2. User can have more clear idea about trips and tours after navigating in Gallery page.
+        - User can have more clear idea about trips and tours after navigating in Gallery page.

+'''
+//comment: for the rest of First Time Visitor Goals I didn't do them in the website but I wrote them here to get back them on future because I haven't learned them yet.
+'''
 -   #### Returning Visitor Goals

     1. As a Returning Visitor, I want to find information about upcoming Tours.